FlokiShibaTeam/flokishibaclaim/README.md

     * Attention: chainId is 56
     ```

-2. /root folder is storage place address list.
+2. /root folder is storage place address lists is accept claim.

       `Structure`
       ```